PhD scholarship positions

 The University of Technology Sydney (UTS) and Animal Logic have joined forces to create the UTS Animal Logic Academy (UTS ALA), a professionally-equipped and resourced studio space engineered to the highest industry standards.
-As part of this initiative, we are recruiting a team of postgraduate researchers to explore the future of computer generated imagery, animation, interaction and visualisation.
+We are recruiting a team of postgraduate researchers to explore the future of computer generated imagery, animation, interaction and visualisation.
 Researchers will work in a state-of-the-art studio environment as part of a research team with expert academic, creative and technical support.

-We have a number of fully-funded scholarships available for Australian residents to work on practice-based PhD research projects which explore innovative technologies and/or creative approaches to a range or combination of areas including (but not limited to):
+We are calling for expressions of interest from suitably qualified and experienced candidates to work on practice-based PhD research projects which explore innovative technologies and/or creative approaches to a range or combination of areas including (but not limited to):

 - User/Audience experiences, engagement and narrative (particularly in relation to technologies such as augmented and virtual reality)